tyndria/high-load-systems/CAP.md

 But the user will always have "almost actual" state of the trashcan.
 We also don't have a  problems with consistency from ACID perspective, since the properties of the trashcan could be either true or false, we can't get negative value or sth like this.

+I prefer to choose the second option.

 ##  What is better to do

 Let's divide the trashcans by districts / cities.
 The one machine will simply store the trashcans of particular city / district.

 Each of those machines should have replication to gurantee availability.

+Data between replication will be synchronized in background (is this a place of inconsistency (or eventual consistency)?).